Filters for Audio in OBS Studio

 Hold Time decides how long the Gate will be held open, waiting for the next sound to come through.

 The Release Time decides how long the gate takes to close fully.
-One thing to note here is that if the Release Time is set too short, the audience can hear clicks and artefacts – and the speech pattern can sound artificial.
+One thing to note here is that if the Release Time is set too short, the audience can hear clicks and artifacts – and the speech pattern can sound artificial.

 The Compressor